 The mission of the Air Force Sustainment Center is to sustain weapon system readiness to generate airpower for America.
 The center provides war-winning expeditionary capabilities to the warfighter through world-class depot maintenance, supply chain management and installation support.
 Through its headquarters staff, three air logistics complexes, three air base wings and two supply chain wings, the AFSC provides critical sustainment for the Air Force's most sophisticated weapon systems, including: A-10 Thunderbolt II, AC-130, B-1 Lancer, B-52 Stratofortress, C-5 Galaxy, C-17 Globemaster III, C-130 Hercules, E-3 Sentry, E-6 Mercury, E-8 Joint STARS, EC-130, F-15 Eagle, F-16 Falcon, F-22 Raptor, HC-130, HH-60 Pave Hawk, ICBM, KC-135 Stratotanker, MC-130, MH-53 Pave Low, RQ-4 Global Hawk, U-2 Dragon Lady and UH-1 Iroquois aircraft, as well as a wide range of aircraft engines and component parts.

 The Air Force Sustainment Center consists of more than 32,000 military and civilian personnel.
 AFSC provides installation support to more than 141 associate units with more than 75,000 personnel.

-The three logistics complexes are experts in world-class, comprehensive sustainment of air and space systems - from circuit cards to aircraft - and provide support to other Defense Department services and allied-nation aircraft.
+The three logistics complexes are experts in world-class, comprehensive sustainment of air and space systems--from circuit cards to aircraft--and provide support to other Department of Defense services and allied-nation aircraft.